 This additional money is available from central government for every child whose parent is receiving one of the benefits listed above.

 To check if your child is eligible, we need information about you and your child.
-Please complete this form and return to your child’s school by [date].
+Please complete this form and return to your child’s school as soon as possible.

 FREE SCHOOL MEALS APPLICATION FORM